jwidess/PM3-Dump-Sim/README.md

 ![Example Images](https://github.com/jwidess/PM3-Dump-Sim/blob/main/example.jpg?raw=true)

 ## If `eview` is empty:
-If you are using a Proxmark3 Easy and attempt to use this script and `hf mfu eview` shows all blank blocks, theres a good chance your flashed firmware does not have the `PLATFORM_EXTRAS=FLASH` parameter enabled.
-To verify this check the section below.
-If this is the case, you will need to clone and compile the firmware on a PC (or rooted android phone) and then change the `Makefile.platform` file to include `PLATFORM_EXTRAS=FLASH`.
+If you are using a Proxmark3 Easy and attempt to use this script and `hf mfu eview` shows all blank blocks, theres a good chance your flashed firmware does not have the `PLATFORM_EXTRAS=FLASH` parameter set which results in `hf mfu eload` failing silently.
+To verify this check, the section below.
+If this is the case, you will need to clone the PM3 repo on a PC (or rooted android phone) and then change the `Makefile.platform` file to include `PLATFORM_EXTRAS=FLASH`.
 Then you will need to compile and upload this version of the firmware to your Proxmark3 Easy for `hf mfu eload` and thus `eview` to work.

 ### Check for external flash:
 If your Proxmark3 has external flash enabled, you will see the following line under `[ Model ]`.
 If you do not see this line, you need to recompile and flash as described above.